acm-cui/website-cui2025/submit/Interactivity.md

 Submissions of extended abstracts for demos must be in English, in PDF format, anonymised using the [CHI anonymization policy](https://chi2024.acm.org/for-authors/presenting/papers/chi-anonymization-policy/ "CHI 2024 Anonymization Policy"), and approximately **3,000 words** words (including figures, tables, proofs, appendixes, and any other content excluding references and acknowledgments).

-You should include a description of the system, a description of the problem(s) it addresses, a discussion regarding its novelty and/or applied context, a discussion regarding the technology’s relevance to the CUI community, a description of the planned presentation, and details about how online attendees will interact with the demonstration.
-Your description of the planned presentation should focus on how you will provide an engaging interactive experience for your audience.
+Your submission should include a detailed description of the system or creative installation, including its purpose, design, and the problem(s) it seeks to address.
+For creative installations, explain how they offer unique insights or perspectives relevant to the CUI community and discuss their novelty, artistic context, or experiential impact.
+Highlight your work's relevance to the CUIs field and how it fosters reflection, innovation, or engagement.
+Additionally, provide a clear outline of your planned presentation, focusing on how it will deliver an engaging, interactive experience.

 You must use the [ACM LaTeX or Word templates](https://www.acm.org/publications/proceedings-template "ACM templates for Microsoft Word and LaTeX") to prepare your submission.
 We encourage the use of LaTeX and the official ACM template on [Overleaf](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc "ACM Primary Article Template templates on Overleaf").
 LaTeX users must employ the following document class for submission: <code>\documentclass[manuscript,screen,review,anonymous]{acmart}</code>.